-- 1. Breakaway Roping is an event for Females only. - 2.
-Contestants will be allowed to use Only one (1) loop.
-No loops are

-To be rebuilt.
-If rope is dropped it will be considered a no time. - 3.
-The arena gate will remain open During each contest run.
-When the calf's nose passes the plain to the back gate, the contestant will be flagged out.

-- 4. Rope will be tied to the saddle horn with braided nylon string.
-A visible cloth or flag must be attached to rope within 6 inches Of the saddle horn so that judges Can tell when the rope breaks from the horn.
+- 1. Breakaway Roping is an event for Females only. - Contestants will be allowed to use Only one (1) loop.
+No loops are to be rebuilt.
+If rope is dropped it will be considered a no time. - The arena gate will remain open During each contest run.
+When the calf's nose passes the plain to the back gate, the contestant will be flagged out. - 4.
+Rope will be tied to the saddle horn with braided nylon string.
+A visible cloth or flag must be attached to rope within 6 inches of the saddle horn so that judges Can tell when the rope breaks from the horn.
 If the flag or cloth falls off of the rope after the contestant calls for their animal, it will not result in a disqualification. - 5.
-The braided nylon string used at the IFR will be furnished by the IFR judges. - Judges will check tie before entering box. - 7.
+The braided nylon string used at the IFR will be furnished by the IFR judges. - Judges will check tie before entering box by tugging on contestants' rope.
+If rope is not tied off to the saddle horn at the knot end of the rope or pulled away from the saddle horn when tugged on, contestant must re-tie rope to saddle horn. - 7.
 The calf must break the rope away from the horn.
-The rope must be tied to the horn in such a manner as to allow the head when she calls for her calf.

-rope to be released from

-the horn when the calf hits

-the end of the rope.
-Rope

-must be tied to the horn with

-a braided nylon string and

-may not be run through bridle,

-tie down, neck rope or any other

-device.
-Rope must be released

-from contestant's hand to be a

-legal catch.
-This will be the
+The rope must be tied to the horn in such a manner as to allow the rope to be released from the horn when the calf hits the end of the rope.
+Rope must be tied to the horn with a braided nylon string and may not be run through bridle, tie down, neck rope or any other device.
+Rope must be released from contestant's hand to be a legal catch.
+This will be the contestants' responsibility. contestant will be disqualified if she removes the rope from the saddle horn.

-contestants responsibility.

-contestant will be disqualified if

-she removes the rope from the

-saddle horn.

-- 8. Qualified catch will be defined as bell collar: loop must pass over the animal's whole head with NO extremities.
+- Qualified catch will be defined as bell collar: loop must pass over the animal's whole head with NO extremities.
 Extremities being legs, tail, or figurated tail. - 9.
-Contestant must have a hat on her
+Contestant must have a hat on her head when she calls for her calf. - 10.
+(Same as calf roping) Stock must cross scoreline in front of line judge in their initial move after leaving chute.
+Failure to do so will result in animal being brought back and rerun. in the opinion of the Rodeo Judges, that failure to cross scoreline in the initial move out of chute was caused by contestant A ten (10) second penalty may be assessed on the rerun.